hpi-schul-cloud/schulcloud-server/apps/server/src/modules/authorization/README.md

 #### permission.enum

-A enum that hold all avaible permission names, however it's mixing all domain scopes atm.
+A enum that holds all avaible permission names, however it's mixing all domain scopes atm.

 ## Working other Internal MicroServices

 > Example FilesStorageService

-We have the files storage service application that are a bundle of modules of this repository.
+We have the files storage service application that is a bundle of modules of this repository.
 The application is startet as additional micro service.
 It exists the need that the server application can call the file service.
 We add a files storage client module to the server.
-This module export a service to call with the file service.
+This module exports a service to communicate with the file service.

-For the communication it used http calls, but it is switching to RabbitMQ soon.
+For the communication it uses http calls, but it will be switching to RabbitMQ soon.
 Every operation must already authorised in the UC of the server.
-It exist no need to do it again in files storage service.
+It exists no need to do it again in files storage service.
-For this we want that the consumer of the RabbitMQ call the files storage service, services directly without authorisation.
+For this reason, we want that the consumer of the RabbitMQ item to call the files storage service, services directly without authorisation.

 ## Legacy Tech Stack FeatherJS Hooks